matman26/matman26.github.io/_posts/2022-01-22-ttp-parsing-library.markdown

 {% endraw %}
 {% endhighlight %}

-The above parser produces a top-level key in our result called "interfaces".
-All interface data from our previous example is grouped inside.
+The above parser produces a top-level key in our json results called "interfaces".
+All of the interface's data from our previous example are grouped inside.

 ```json
 [